olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

 a GGL (Giant Guild Lock) ensuring that each thread within a guild execute one after another.
 However, threads from different guilds can execute concurrently.

+You can think of a Ruby 2.x program as having a single Guild.

 <figure>
   <img src="{{ site.url }}/assets/ruby_3_guilds_concurrency.png" alt="Illustration of thread concurrency within guilds and between guilds">
   <figcaption>
-    Threads T1 & T2 belong to guild G1 and can't run concurrently but thread T3 belongs to guild G2 and it can run while threads from guild G1 are executing.
+    Threads T1 & T2 belong to guild G1 and can't run concurrently but thread T3 belongs to guild G2 and it can run while threads from guild G1 are executing. — Illustration: [Koichi Sasada][koichi], [A proposal of new concurrency model for Ruby 3][proposal].
   </figcaption>
 </figure>

 ## Communication Between Guilds

-By default, an object from one guild will not be able to read or write an object from a different guild.
-Preventing mutation in this way allows Guilds to operate concurrently without running the risk of both accessing a modifying the same objects.
+An object from one guild will not be able to read or write to a mutable object from a different guild.
+Preventing mutation allows Guilds to operate concurrently without running the risk of both accessing a modifying the same objects.

 <figure>
   <img src="{{ site.url }}/assets/ruby_3_guilds_object_access_restrictions.png" alt="Illustration of Guilds being unable to read or write each other's objects">
   <figcaption>
-    Objects from one guild can't access objects from a different guild.
+    Objects from one guild can't access objects from a different guild. — Illustration: [Koichi Sasada][koichi], [A proposal of new concurrency model for Ruby 3][proposal]
   </figcaption>
 </figure>